• My Story

 Winbot FAQs

-What is a Window Cleaning Robot?
+What Is a Window Cleaning Robot?

 Window cleaning robots, or winbots for short, is an automatic cleaner that specializes in cleaning windows easily.
 It is designed to whisk windows clean from one end to the other and alerts you when it finishes the task.
 If you have experienced cleaning windows yourself, making them clean and streak-free is hard to do, especially if you just scrub it manually.